jlplenio/notify-fe/README.md

 Available here [https://notify-fe.plen.io/](https://notify-fe.plen.io/)

-Notify-FE is a web application designed to help users monitor and get notifications on the availability of NVIDIA GeForce **Founders Edition** GPUs across various regions.
+Notify-FE is a web application designed to help users monitor and get notifications on the availability of NVIDIA GeForce **Founders Edition** GPUs across various regions from the official NVIDIA store.
 It provides frequent updates, region selection, and audio notifications to alert users as soon as their desired GPU becomes available.

 ## Monitored Cards